ixchow/sald/README.md

 onMouseMove({x, y})

-mousePress({x, y}, string clickType, boolean isDown)

-where clickType is either "LEFT", "RIGHT", or "MIDDLE"
+mousePress({x, y}, string clickType, boolean isDown) where clickType is either "LEFT", "RIGHT", or "MIDDLE"

-// delta is either -1 or 1, scrolling up or down scrollWheel(delta)

 window.sald.scene can be switched out to accomodate multiple scenes/views/levels in a game.